We want to help you be prepared for finding internships and careers. Here are some of the Career Center’s resources that can get you started.

 - Transferable Skills

-- Veterans: Tips to De-Militarize Experience
+- Tips on De-militarizing Experience

 - Cover Letter Guidelines

-- Thank You Letter Sample
+- Thank You Letter Guidelines and Sample

 Have a big job or internship interview coming up and not sure how to prepare?
 Like any good athlete, you need to practice before going into the game!
 These resources are a beginning for understanding how to prepare.
 We can help more by conducting a mock interview with you and offering strategies for answering specific interview questions.